 Top 5 Skin Benefits of Pumpkin

 Pumpkin and other winter squash have many benefits for your skin.
-Here’s five reasons why healthy pumpkin is such a great superfood for improving your skin’s tone and appearance.
+Here’s 5 great reasons why healthy pumpkin is such a great superfood for improving your skin’s tone and appearance.

 1. Antioxidant Carotenoids

 Alpha-carotene, beta-carotene and other carotenoids found in the bright orange pulp of pumpkins can help defend your skin cells against oxidative damage.

 Free radicals from environmental pollutants and UV light can start to break down the connective collagen and elastin that holds our skin together.
 The long-term results of this collagen and elastin breakdown are wrinkles and other signs of aging.